A Robust 3D Registration Method via Simultaneous Inlier Identification and Model Estimation: Robust Fitting Using Truncated Loss

-This subsection compares MC with MCME to show that they can produce the same inlier set (hence be equivalent in this sense) in special conditions, but not in general conditions.
-Particularly, MCME has lower fitting residual than MC robust fitting.
+This subsection compares MC with SIME to show that they can produce the same inlier set in special conditions, but not in general conditions.
+Particularly, SIME has lower fitting residual than MC fitting.

 Before proceeding to the results, we present some definitions will be used in the analysis.
 Denote